 We look forward to everyone’s entries and know that Master Tristan would appreciate them ALL!
-Questions regarding this challenge should be sent to Baroness Worm (email@example.com).
+Questions regarding this challenge should be sent to Mistress Wurm (email@example.com).

 In the spirit of Master Alexander the Younger, a man who picked up new arts regularly, please enter an example of your work in an art that is new to you within the last year.
 New techniques within the art that you already practice do not count (i.e. glassblowing to enameling of blown glass beakers is an expansion of a skill, not a new-to-you art form.)
 The intent is to give a supportive venue for trying new arts without the rigors of open competition.
+Entrants are encouraged to bring the best and worst examples of their new art to showcase their learning process and growth.
 A special prize will be presented for this challenge winner.

 All entries will be set up with a container for populace choice beans.
 Each person in attendance will receive 3 beans upon completion of gate/check-in to distribute to their favorite entries, as desired.
 The entry with the most beans at the close of the A&S activities will receive a prize.

 Research and the search for knowledge can be an exciting journey and it can be used to create a stimulating lesson, conversation, and/or support for other projects.
 Connecting facts, sources, and thoughts can be as complex as weaving strands of wool, but with research, your tapestry can be complicated to display.
 The goal is to provide a stage for you to share your knowledge and if requested, gain specific feedback about next steps.